cognizant-rt/synthetictesting/README.md

     "intervalSeconds": 5
 }'
 ```
-4. Restart application

 ### Persistence
 The application uses embedded H2.
 Go to `http://localhost:8080/h2-console` for the UI client.

 ## Tasks
-- [ ] Implement check commands
+- [X] Implement check commands
-- [ ] Update scheduler at runtime when a new command is added
+- [X] Update scheduler at runtime when a new command is added
 - [ ] Add edit/remove check endpoint
 - [ ] Expose check results as metrics
 - [ ] Add Grafana